 A fashion student’s educational experience is usually defined by a curriculum steeped in fashion history, patternmaking, figure drawing, fabrication, construction, textiles, merchandising, marketing, costs analysis, and a plethora of other required courses.
 This barrage of needed instruction aims to produce individuals who possess a mastery of skills and are well-equipped to handle the ever-changed needs of today’s robust fashion market.

-What is sometimes missing from the rigorous course load at most prestigious fashion institutions is instruction in respect and value for American institutions and industries that has made the US one of the most vibrant and productive markets in the fashion industry.
+What is sometimes missing from the rigorous course load at most prestigious fashion institutions is instruction in respect and appreciation for American institutions and industries that has made the US one of the most vibrant and productive markets.
 Fashion Institute of Technology (FIT) is breaking that mold.
 And assistant professor Lisa Donofrio is at the forefront of FIT’s expansive approach to introducing its students to points of view and causes that will affect their careers post-graduation.

 “My relationship with the Save the Garment Center started because I am a member of the union at FIT (UCE of FIT) which encompasses the faculty at the college.
 There was a screening of the documentary “Schmatta: Rags to Riches to Rags” at FIT, which inspired some students to do something about the demise of garment manufacturing in NYC.
 Whether FIT students are domestic or international, once they come to NYC, many of them want to stay here and develop careers,” explained Donofrio.